2026 Vancouver municipal election

 The 2026 Vancouver municipal election will be held on October 17, 2026, on the same day as the municipal elections held throughout British Columbia.
 Voters will elect the mayor of Vancouver along with 10 city councillors, 7 park board commissioners, and 9 school board trustees through plurality-at-large voting.
-In addition, voters will vote on 3 capital plan questions.
+In addition, voters will vote on three capital plan questions and two plebiscite questions related to public safety.

 Background

 Ken Sim defeated incumbent mayor Kennedy Stewart in the 2022 mayoral election.
 Sim was elected mayor with 51% of votes cast and was sworn in on November 7, 2022.
 The city council, park board, and school board elections, held on the same day, had Sim's ABC Vancouver winning outright majorities on all three.